YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

 > ${roleName} is misspelled.[ Use the same spelling as the problem description.]

 Level 4: Resource response with Reference:

+> Please review the [Association](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.

+#### Representing an action with an association

+Level 1: Highlight solution

+Level 2: Text response:

+> Is this the best role name to use here?

+Level 3: Parametrized response:

+> The ${wrongRoleName} role name represents an action, which is not correct.[ Use ${correctRoleName} instead.]

+Level 4: Resource response with Reference: